 You can find more information about the training, here: https://www.imperial.ac.uk/engineering/staff/human-resources/active-bystander/

-We also have an intensive 90-minute supplementary training for participants who have already completed the Active Bystander basic training (mentioned as EXTRA, see below) and who wish to develop their skills further.
+We also have an intensive 90-minute supplementary training for participants who have already completed the Active Bystander basic training (mentioned as EXTRA, new dates will be pronounced soon) and who wish to develop their skills further.
 This can be because they have a specific ongoing problem, or have had one in the past.
 It is also suitable for people who would like to go deeper into the subject matter.